Quantum channels and memory effects: Quantum Codes

-When a given code allows for exact protection of the data stored in the $k$ carriers (e.g., when $F_{\min}=1$, implying zero probability error probability~(\ref{errorPROBNEW}) for all possible channel inputs), the code is said to be {\it perfect}.
-The question of what are the maximum rates $R$ which ensure this condition for a given quantum channel will be addressed in Sec.~\ref{sec:ctc}.
+When a given code allows for exact protection of the data stored in the $k$ carriers (e.g., when $F_{\min}=1$, implying zero error probability~(\ref{errorPROBNEW}) for all possible channel inputs), the code is said to be {\it perfect}.
+However, in realistic situations codes only allow for arbitrary high fidelity at a finite rate in the limit of large code length ($n \to \infty$), see Sec.~\ref{sec:ctc}.
+For finite code length, one has to find the optimal compromise between rate, fidelity and the complexity of the coding and decoding operations.
 Here, the focus is on the general properties of quantum error correcting codes.
 The large body of works in this field was mainly concerned with the development of strategies for independent and identically distributed (i.i.d.) errors, i.e., for noise arising from memoryless quantum channels.
-In this Section, after reviewing the basics of such codes, it is analyzed their effectiveness against correlated errors.
+In this Section, after reviewing the basics of such codes, we analyze their effectiveness against correlated errors.
 Then possible answers to the new challenges posed by memory effects are discussed.
 Since the extension of the formalism for QECC (mostly relying on group theory) from ${\mathcal H}\simeq\mathbb{C}^2$ to higher dimensional $\mathcal H$ is nontrivial, the presentation will be restricted to qubit systems, i.e., to binary quantum codes.
 For non binary codes the reader may refer to \cite{AK01,KKKS06,knill96}.